parlance-labs/.github/profile/README.md

 - Processes for continuous improvement
 - Independence from consultants (including us!)

+You can read testimonials from our client's [here](https://parlance-labs.com/#heres-what-our-clients-are-saying)

 ## Find us around the internet

 - 🌐 [parlance-labs.com](https://parlance-labs.com) - More about what we do